-The compressing effect of government participation on the effect of populism and EU-skepticism raises the possibility that security concerns have a similar effect in countries exposed to the threat from Russia.
-Could political parties in countries on the frontline of the Ukrainian-Russian war be less divided by populism or EU-skepticism than those that are more distant?
+of the Ukrainian-Russian war be less divided by populism or EU-skepticism than those that are more distant?
 Are populist or EU-skeptic parties in these countries more willing to rally around the flag when the threat is at their doorstep?

 To investigate this, we interact populism and EU-skepticism with Occupied by USSR.
-We find no heterogenous effect (Table B.3).
+We find no heterogenous effect (see Online appendix).
 The slopes are nearly identical, indicating that ideology affects parties in countries on the frontline in the same way as those that are more remote.
-Contrast slope tests confirm this (p=0.900 and p=0.997 respectively).
+Contrast slope tests confirm this (p = 0.900 and p = 0.997 respectively) (Figure 5).